AliAhmedMansoor/FlappyBird/README.md

 ![Developing the game](https://dgkanatsios.files.wordpress.com/2014/07/image_0d2036fe.png)

-Been working on a flappy bird clone over the summer using Unity.
+Been working on a flappy bird clone over the summer using unity.
+The game currently only has build support for android.
+I might add iOS build support in a later update